Welcome to Thing 1 : Blogging!

 - Read other people’s blogs to keep up on professional news and ideas.

-- A book discussion blog for students and staff.
+- Start a book discussion blog for students and staff.

 - Post research tips and tools for classes.